Hoslok-1/Etch-A-Sketch/README.md

 2. If the user wants, the grid can be resized to contain as many cells as they want(within 100).

-3.User can choose from multiple colors, default is black.
+3. User can choose from multiple colors, default is black.

 NOTE: the reason the max number of cells is 100 is that, anything above a 100x100 grid would take a while to generate, potentially lag and might even crash your browser.